Amazon ECS task definition parameters - Amazon Elastic Container Service

 Other task definition parameters

 The following task definition parameters can be used when registering task definitions in the Amazon ECS console by using the Configure via JSON option.
-For more information, see Creating a task definition using the console.
+For more information, see Creating an Amazon ECS task definition using the console.

 Ephemeral storage